How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-How To Add Currency Conversion To WordPressDo you plan to set up an e-commerce site, or sell goods or services online?
-If so, then you should think about providing users with the convenience of currency conversion on your web site.
+How To Add Currency Conversion To Your SiteAre you planning to sell any products online worldwide?
+If so, then you may want to consider providing users with the convenience of currency conversion on your website.

-Currency conversion allows your prospects to translate foreign currency pricing into their home currency when purchasing or checking out products on e-commerce sites.
-It also lets visitors and customers see the exact amount their card or PayPal account will be charged, displayed in their local currency.
+Currency converting software lets your customers convert foreign currency transactions to their home currency when checking out products online.
+It also lets visitors and customers view the exact amount their card or PayPal account will be charged, displayed in their own local currency.

-One benefit of showing currency conversion on your website is that it allows customers to see and understand pricing in foreign countries in their own local currency, and makes it easier for visitors to work out their costs and expenses.
+One advantage of providing currency conversion on your site is that it allows visitors to view and understand pricing in foreign countries in their own local currency, making it it easier for visitors to calculate their costs and expenses.

-Fortunately, if you are a WordPress user, it’s easy to add a currency conversion plugin to currency conversion to your site via a plugin, allowing your site visitors to quickly and easily perform currency conversions to determine the cost of your products.
+If your site is built using WordPress, you can add currency conversion using a plugin to WordPress, allowing your visitors to quickly and easily perform currency conversions to determine the cost of your goods.

 Currencyr

-Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter WordPress plugin with a unique and attractive converter tooltip.
-And, it’s also free to install and use on your web site.
+Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter WordPress plugin with a unique converter tooltip.
+It’s also free!

 • Widgetized currency table and converter

-• Can be integrated with various online shopping plugins such as WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.
+• Supports integration with various e-commerce plugins like WooCommerce and Easy Digital Downloads.

-Note: This plugin needs PHP 5.3.0 or later.
-Do not install this plugin if you currently have an older version of PHP installed on your server.
-Alternatively, ask your web hosting support team to check and upgrade your PHP.
+Note: This plugin requires PHP 5.3.0 or later.
+Do not use this plugin if you are running an older version of PHP.
+Alternatively, ask your webhosting support team to check and upgrade your PHP server installation.

-You can install the Currencyr plugin from your WP dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the Currencyr plugin from your WP dashboard by searching for “currencyr” in the Plugins area and clicking the “Install Now” button …

 WP Plugin - Currency Converter